Club captain Simon Francis has enjoyed eight successful years at Vitality Stadium.

 In Bournemouth's first season in the second tier of English football since 1990, Francis played all but 45 minutes of the season and then went on to help the side to promotion the following year.

-Once in the Premier League, Francis has played both at right-back and centre-back and in the absence of Tommy Elphick, captained the majority of the club’s first top-flight campaign when he was one of two ever-presents along with Andrew Surman.
+Once in the Premier League, Francis has played both at right-back and centre-back and, in the absence of Tommy Elphick, captained the majority of the club’s first top-flight campaign when he was one of two ever-presents along with Andrew Surman.

-Francis was made full time captain upon Elphick’s departure to Aston Villa and enjoyed another strong campaign as the club’s leader, making 34 starts in the Premier League in 2016/17 when the Cherries registered their highest finish, ninth in the top flight.
+Francis was appointed captain following Elphick’s departure to Aston Villa and enjoyed another strong campaign as the club’s leader, making 34 starts in the Premier League in 2016/17 when the Cherries registered their highest finish, ninth in the top flight.